majestic53/c65/readme.md

 C65 emulates the 65C02 microprocessor in a small sandbox environment, and is designed to be binarily compatible with programs generated using [skilldrick's Easy6502 assembler](https://skilldrick.github.io/easy6502/).

+#### Features

+The project sandbox has the following features:

+* 1.2MHz operating frequency (20,000 cycles/frame)
+* Support for all instructions/addressing-modes, as documented in the [W65C02S datasheet](http://www.westerndesigncenter.com/wdc/documentation/w65c02s.pdf)
+	* All illegal/undocumented instructions are automatically converted to NOP instructions
+* 65536 bytes (64 KB) of accesssible memory
+	* MMIO for video display output, keyboard input and random input

 #### Memory Map

 The project uses the following memory map.
 Keep in-mind that some of the memory locations, such as IO, are read-only: